geegog/decision-system/README.md

 App main -> DecisionSystemApplication.java
 Test main -> LoanControllerTests.java

-Please, use any of the personal code in the test example.
+Please, use any of the personal codes in the test example.